New York Court Records

 Depending on the purpose of the request, there are different types of driving records.
 Standard driving records contain information designated public according to the New York State Vehicle and Traffic law.
 The report includes biographical data, accidents and traffic convictions, suspensions and revocations, and serious violations.
 The DMV is only required to retain this information for some years.
 Lifetime driving records contain all the information about a driver in possession of the DMV even after the stipulated retention period.
 For example, suspensions and revocations only appear on official records for four years, while lifetime records may contain suspension and revocation information older than four years.

 To request personal driving records, interested persons may use the MyDMV portal.
-Sign up is required, and requestors must pay $7 to access the requested documents.
+Sign up is typically required, and requestors are charged a fee $7 to access the requested documents.
 Interested persons may also make in-person requests to the local DMV office.
-For in-person requests, requestors must submit a completed Request for Driving Record Information (MV15-C) form and a copy of government-issued photo identification and a money order or check of $10 payable to the Commissioner of Motor Vehicles.
+For in-person requests, requestors should submit a completed Request for Driving Record Information (MV15-C) form and a copy of government-issued photo identification and a money order or check of $10 payable to the Commissioner of Motor Vehicles.

 MV–15 Processing